saifsk33/Android7_Forensic_Analysis/README.md

 This project is a complete forensic walkthrough using Autopsy on an Android 7 system image.
 The goal was to simulate a real-world investigation and extract key data artifacts, deleted items, web accounts, and messaging records.

 ---
+## 🎯 User Behavior & Device Profiling
+Goal: To uncover insights into the user’s behavior patterns, communication style, app usage, and device configuration.
 ## 🔍 Case Objectives

 - Extract messages, contacts, and web credentials.